WembassyCo/DrupalOpenDXP/README.md

 # Setup Environment
-- [ ] Update your .env file, see the .env.example
+- Update your .env file, see the .env.example
-- [ ] Clone SuiteCRM into the crm folder and then run composer update. https://github.com/salesagility/SuiteCRM.git
+- Clone SuiteCRM into the crm folder and then run composer update. https://github.com/salesagility/SuiteCRM.git
-- [ ] Place Your Drupal 10+ installation in the web/drupal folder and then run composer update
+- Place Your Drupal 10+ installation in the web/drupal folder and then run composer update
+- Generate self signed certificates and place them in the ./certs folder or update Docker compose for LetsEncrypt configuration with Traefik.

-- [ ] Run docker-compose start
+- Run docker-compose start -d

-In order to run SuiteCRM Schedulers, edit your web server user's crontab file with this command: sudo crontab -e -u www-data
-... and add the following line to the crontab file:
-*    *    *    *    *     cd /var/www/crm; php -f cron.php > /dev/null 2>&1
-You should do this only after the installation is concluded.
+# Project TODOs:
+- [ ] Fix issues with Traefik configuration, and resolve routing issues.
+- [ ] Streamline 0-100 setup process and remove as many manual steps as possible.
+- [ ] Generate and include demo SQL dumps for Drupal, CRM, Mautic and Unami to demonstrate functionality.
+- [ ] Create custom Drupal module
+  - Demonstrate Tracking for Mautic/Unami and intercommunication with CRM.
+  - Dashboard of Segments/statistics for traffic
+    - Segment Discoverer tool